 Multi-Channel Selling

-Ecwid's strongest feature is its multi-channel sync: the same inventory can be sold through your website, Facebook Shop, Instagram Shopping, Amazon, and eBay simultaneously, with stock levels synchronised centrally.
+Ecwid's strongest feature is its multi-channel sync: the same inventory can be sold through your website, Facebook Shop, Instagram Shopping, Amazon, and eBay simultaneously, with stock levels synchronized centrally.
+For merchants already managing an audience on multiple platforms who want unified inventory management without platform migration, this is a genuinely practical solution.

 Pricing

 A free tier covers one product.
 Venture ($25/month) covers 100 products.
 Business ($45/month) is unlimited.
-Ecwid by Lightspeed plans also include a point-of-sale component for merchants selling in physical locations.
+All plans include a point-of-sale component for merchants selling in physical locations, making Ecwid unusual value for omnichannel operations.

 Magento, now branded Adobe Commerce in its enterprise form, is the most powerful and the most demanding platform in this comparison.
-It is the platform of choice for large retailers with complex requirements: multi-site architectures, sophisticated promotions engines, custom ERP and OMS integrations, and B2B quote management.
+It is the platform of choice for large retailers with complex requirements: multi-site architectures, sophisticated promotions engines, custom ERP and OMS integrations, and B2B operations requiring quote management, requisition lists, and shared catalogues.

-Adobe Commerce can support product catalogues of hundreds of thousands of SKUs, complex tier pricing, multi-warehouse inventory, and deeply customised checkout flows that no SaaS platform can replicate without significant workarounds.
+Adobe Commerce can support product catalogues of hundreds of thousands of SKUs, complex tier pricing, multi-warehouse inventory, multi-language and multi-currency storefronts, and deeply customized checkout flows that no SaaS platform can replicate without significant workarounds.
+Coca-Cola, Nike, Ford, and HP have run Magento-based commerce operations, demonstrating its viability at enterprise scale.

 Total Cost of Ownership

-The honest version of Magento pricing is not the licence fee -- it is the total cost including developer salaries or agency fees, hosting infrastructure (Adobe Cloud or Nexcess), security maintenance, and upgrade cycles.
-A well-run Magento deployment requires ongoing engineering investment that typically costs more per year than Shopify Plus.
-The justification is the level of customisation and the avoidance of platform limitations that matter at high complexity.
+The honest version of Magento pricing is not the license fee -- it is the total cost including developer salaries or agency fees, hosting infrastructure (typically $500-$2,000/month for production-grade hosting), security maintenance, and upgrade cycles.
+A 2023 analysis by Corra estimated that the average mid-market Magento deployment costs $50,000-$250,000 in the first year and $30,000-$100,000 annually thereafter for maintenance and development.

-PrestaShop is an open-source e-commerce platform with a large European user base and a strong ecosystem of French and Spanish-speaking developers.
+PrestaShop is an open-source e-commerce platform with a large European user base -- over 300,000 active stores according to PrestaShop's own data, concentrated in France, Spain, Italy, and Latin America.
 It is a viable self-hosted alternative to WooCommerce for merchants who do not want a WordPress dependency.

 Module Ecosystem

 PrestaShop's module marketplace contains thousands of extensions for payment, shipping, marketing, and analytics.
-The quality is variable, and integration compatibility requires careful vetting, but the breadth of available functionality is comparable to WooCommerce.
+European payment methods -- Mollie, Klarna, iDEAL, local bank transfers -- have particularly strong module coverage, reflecting the platform's European orientation.
+The quality of modules is variable, and integration compatibility requires careful vetting, but the breadth is comparable to WooCommerce.

 Pricing

 The PrestaShop software is free.
-Hosting, themes, and modules represent the actual costs, typically $50 to $200 per month for a well-configured mid-tier store.
+Hosting, themes, and modules represent the actual costs, typically $50-$200/month for a well-configured mid-tier store.

 OpenCart is a lightweight, open-source PHP platform that appeals to developers who want full code control without the complexity of Magento or the WordPress dependency of WooCommerce.
-It is a good fit for technically capable merchants with modest catalogues who want a simple, customisable codebase.
+Its codebase is straightforward, its admin interface is clean, and its extension marketplace covers most standard e-commerce features.

-Shift4Shop (formerly 3dcart) is a fully hosted platform that offers a genuinely free plan for US merchants who use Shift4 Payments.
-The feature set is competitive with Shopify's paid tiers, making it unusual value for merchants willing to use the bundled payment processor.
+Shift4Shop (formerly 3dcart) offers a genuinely free plan for US merchants who use Shift4 Payments as their processor.
+The feature set is competitive with Shopify's mid-tier plans: unlimited products, no transaction fees, built-in blog, and over 100 free themes.
+This makes it unusual value for US-based merchants willing to use the bundled payment processor.

-Starting a new store with no technical background: Shopify for the broadest ecosystem and best support, or Squarespace/Wix for design-first merchants.
+Starting a new store with no technical background: Shopify for the broadest ecosystem and best support, or Squarespace and Wix for design-first merchants in lifestyle categories.

 Existing WordPress site adding commerce: WooCommerce is the natural choice and avoids platform fragmentation.

-B2B or wholesale operation: BigCommerce B2B Edition or Magento for complex pricing logic.
+B2B or wholesale operation: BigCommerce B2B Edition for native wholesale features, or Magento for highly complex pricing structures, ERP integration requirements, and multi-site operations.

-Budget-constrained merchant using existing site: Ecwid for its embeddable approach and multi-channel sync.
+Budget-constrained merchant using an existing site: Ecwid for its embeddable approach and multi-channel sync.

-Enterprise with complex ERP and multi-site requirements: Adobe Commerce (Magento) with dedicated development resources.
+Enterprise with complex ERP and multi-site requirements: Adobe Commerce (Magento) with dedicated development resources -- but only with a clear-eyed budget for ongoing engineering investment.

 - Shopify Inc. (2026).
 Shopify pricing and plan comparison. https://www.shopify.com/pricing